deislabs/yo-wasm/README.md

   GitHub secrets named `ACR_SP_ID` and `ACR_SP_PASSWORD`.
 The release workflow will use those secrets to push the WASM module to ACR.

-The `release.yml` workflow is set up to publish a build as `canary` whenever you push or merge a PR to your `main` branch, and to publish a versioned module whenever you create a tag whose name begins with `v` (e.g. `v1.1.0`).

-_NOTE: `release.yml` watches the `main` branch.
-If your repository uses the name `master` then you must change this in the workflow file._

 _NOTE: during testing we sometimes see that GitHub workflows do not run on the initial commit, or if you tag the initial commit.
-You may need to push a change to `main` before the workflows will run._
+It usually works - but you **may** need to push a change to `main` before the workflows will run._

 ## Code of Conduct